-Through this piece of work, I met Dare Sohei, who had a great impact on my work as they introduced me to foundational concepts of what I could call contemporary liberatory animism, which led me to develop a cultural somatic framework that saw the ancestors and other intangible presences our cultures speak of as beings that live in the ‘cultural nervous system’ of our ‘cultural somas’.
+Through this piece of work, I met my former collaborator Dare Sohei, who introduced me to foundational concepts of what I would call contemporary ‘American’ animism, which I understand to have a distinct character of integrating different ancestral traditions and their spirits into each other, reflecting the mosaic nature of North American culture itself.
+This led me to develop a cultural somatic framework that saw the ancestors and other intangible presences our cultures speak of as beings that live in the ‘cultural nervous system’ of our ‘cultural somas’.
 If you are interested in learning more about this, you can read this article that goes into more detail.

-In pursuing this work over the last few years, from late 2017 to early 2021, I experienced what might be called ‘canceling’ through continual sabotaging by peers via false and projected accusations of harm.
+In pursuing this work over the last few years, from late 2017 to early 2021, I have experienced ‘canceling’ through continual sabotaging by peers via false and projected accusations of harm, including an attack by a group of white women who had appropriated my energetic approach to healing white supremacy and successfully manipulated their community into believing I am a sexually predatory white supremacist infiltrator.
 This made me realize that the social justice discourse and community that I had implanted my work within, was not the right for me place to be.

-From my own experiences and the experience of others, I’ve come to more deeply observe that the reason why we collectively cause unnecessary violence is that we have lost agency in our relationship to information and ideology.
-This has happened through a series of historical traumatic events that have disconnected us from a healthy relationship to both our erotic desire and fear of death, which I see as being intimately connected to each other.
+From my own experiences and the experience of others, I’ve come to observe that the reason why we collectively cause unnecessary violence is that we have completely lost our agency in our relationship to ideas.

-Currently, I am experimentally moving towards a more intentional integration of the erotic into my practice based on the observation that humans experience transfer of sensate, emotional, and cognitive knowledge as an erotic, or even sexual, experience.
+Currently, I am experimentally moving towards a more intentional integration of the erotic into my practice based on the understanding that humans experience the transfer of sensate, emotional, and cognitive information as an erotic, or even sexual, experience.

-Here are some of the lineages my practice of life and work draws from:
+Here is an inconclusive list of some of the lineages my work draws from:

 - Schools of modern creative and somatic therapies such as dance movement therapy, somatic sex education, Hakomi Method, and expressive arts therapy (which I am certified in through Langara College and is my main training).
 I acknowledge that these lineages of modern therapy derive much of their healing resource from the traditional practices of cultures of color as well as European folk cultures.